 Podcast: Why Does the Middle East have Straight Line Borders?

-Drawing the Middle East’s modern borders on map with a ruler certainly seemed simple.
+Drawing the Middle East modern borders on map with a ruler certainly seemed simple.
 Perhaps that’s why the lines, set in 1916 by Englishman Sir Mark Sykes and Frenchman Francois Georges-Picot were straight ones.
 The infamous Sykes-Picot Agreement was a pact between Great Britain and France, made in the middle of World War I (with Russia’s blessing).
-With it, they planned to dismember the Ottoman Empire.
+With it, they planned to dismember the Ottoman (Turkish) Empire.
 It led to the division of the Turkish-held Middle East into 5 French and British-administered countries.

 The Sikes-Picot Agreement Map, 1920